 Have you ever wondered what the citation numbers on a traffic ticket refer to?
 Would you like to learn more about the laws surrounding title and registration procedures?
 Are you interested in Iowa's financial responsibility requirements for drivers?
-If so, reviewing Iowa's vehicle code―Subtitle 2 within the transportation code―may provide the answers you seek.

 Many sections of Subtitle 2 of Iowa's transportation code were written to protect motorists, pedestrians, and property.
 These rules and regulations tell us what is considered safe and legal behavior for Iowa drivers.

 Chapter 321J outlines the penalties for drivers who are convicted of operating while intoxicated.
-It discusses Iowa's implied consent law as well as how to obtain a temporary restricted license and how to determine if a person will be required to complete a course for drunk drivers.
+It discusses Iowa's implied consent law as well as how to obtain a temporary restricted driver's license and how to determine if a person will be required to complete a course for drunk drivers.

-Whenever you need or want to check the status of your driver's license, you can order a driving record report.
+Whenever you need or want to check the status of your Iowa driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the MVD.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record at the Iowa MVD.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 It's important to remember that too many minor traffic violations and certain major traffic violations can cause the Iowa Motor Vehicle Division to take action against your driving privileges.
 You may face a driver's license suspension, IA MVD fines, driver improvement requirements and driving restrictions.